valhuber/ApiLogicServer/api_logic_server_cli/docs/Tutorial.md

 The system is designed to enable `rebuild`, so you can iterate the data model - _without losing your customizations._  In general, such customizations are kept in separate files from the model files.
 So, the model files can be rebuilt without affecting customization files.

 ### Logic Automation
-A unique feature of API Logic Server is provision for spreadsheet-like rules, extensible with Python.
+A unique feature of API Logic Server is provision for spreadsheet-like rules, customizable with Python.
 Rules address update logic (multi-table derivations and constraints), and security (authorization).

 &nbsp;&nbsp;